Scripture: Matthew 2:13-18

 Meditation: Who can explain suffering, especially the suffering of innocent children?
 Herod's massacre of children who gave their lives for a person and a truth they did not know seemed so useless and unjust.
 What a scandal and stumbling block for those who can't recognize God's redeeming love.
 Why couldn't God prevent this slaughter?
 Suffering is indeed a mystery.
 No explanation seems to satisfy our human craving to understand.
 What does Paul the Apostle mean when he says: We know that in everything God works for good with those who love him, who are called to his purpose (Romans 8:28)?
 These innocent children and their parents suffered for Christ.
 Suffering, persecution, and martyrdom are the lot of all who chose to follow Jesus Christ.
 There is no crown without the cross.
 It was through Jesus' suffering, humiliation, and death on a cross, that our salvation was won.
 His death won life – eternal life for us.
 And his blood which was shed for our sake obtained pardon and reconciliation with our heavenly Father.

-2 if it had not been the Lord who was on our side, when men rose up against us,
+2 If it had not been the Lord who was on our side, when men rose up

 3 then they would have swallowed us up alive, when their anger was kindled against us;